 The High Commissioner for Human Rights and a number of Special Procedures Mandate Holders have visited Pakistan as part of periodic interaction and cooperation with the human rights machinery.

-The Mission acts as the Coordinator of the OIC Group in Geneva on Human Rights and in this capacity, works closely with OIC members in steering discussions, Group statements and negotiations on resolutions presented at the Human Rights Council.
+The Pakistan Mission also acts as the Coordinator of the OIC Group in Geneva on Human Rights and in this capacity, works closely with OIC members in steering discussions, Group statements and negotiations on resolutions presented at the Human Rights Council.

 For more information on Pakistan’s engagement with the Human Rights Council, please click here